Guidelines: Peer Reviewers

 - We suggest that you type up your report in a wordprocessing file, save to your computer, and then copy and paste your comments into our website's online review form.
 (The first window will be for comments to the editors and the author; the second window will be for comments addressed only to the editors.)

-- Register your recommendation using the dropdown menu.
-Your choices will be: (1) Accept Submission: no revisions, or minor submissions only as indicated in the reader report, are required; (2) Revisions Required: the submission requires revisions that can likely be reviewed and accepted by the editor, without needing to be vetted through another round of peer review; (3) Resubmit for Review: the submission shows promise but requires extensive revisions or significant rethinking before it can be reassessed through another round of peer review; (4) Resubmit Elsewhere: the submission doesn’t seem like a good fit for the focus and scope of this journal; (5) Decline Submission: the submission has too many significant weaknesses and should be rejected without an option to resubmit; (6) See Comments: if none of the above recommendations make sense, you can leave a comment for the editor detailing your concerns.
+- Register one of the following recommendations using the dropdown menu: (1) Accept Submission: no revisions, or minor submissions only as indicated in the reader report, required; (2) Revisions Required: the submission requires revisions that can likely be reviewed and accepted by the editors, without needing to be vetted through another round of peer review; (3) Resubmit for Review: the submission shows promise but requires extensive revisions or significant rethinking before it can be reassessed through another round of peer review; (4) Decline Submission: the submission has too many significant weaknesses and should be rejected without an option to resubmit; (5) See Comments: if none of the above recommendations make sense, you can leave a comment for the editors detailing your concerns.

-- Destroy your copy of the manuscript after you review it or, if you have annotated it for the author’s benefit, please return it to us and we will forward it to the author.
+- Please destroy your copy of the manuscript after you review it or, if you have annotated it for the author’s benefit, please return it to us and we will forward it to the author.
 This manuscript is a privileged document and should be treated as such.